 You go to see a property and it’s just the property you have been looking for.
 You know you can afford it as you have been to see a mortgage broker and have an agreement in principle.
 You make an offer to the estate agent only to be told that your offer will not be accepted unless you arrange the mortgage through their own in-house mortgage adviser.

-Do you have to use the estate agent’s mortgage adviser?
+Do I have to use my estate agent’s mortgage adviser?

-The estate agent may tell you that it’s either compulsory or that you are more likely to have your offer accepted if you use their in-house mortgage adviser.
-In both cases you definitely do not have to.
-It is actually illegal for an estate agent to force you to use their own mortgage adviser.
+The estate agent may tell you that it’s either compulsory or that you are more likely to have your offer accepted if you use their in-house estate agent’s mortgage adviser.
+In both cases, you definitely do not have to use their estate agent and it is actually illegal for an estate agent to force you to use their own mortgage adviser.

 Advantages of using your own mortgage broker

-The main advantage of using your own mortgage broker is that you will have someone who has your best interests at heart.
-Someone who is independent.
-If you use the estate agent’s in-house mortgage broker you do not know who they are putting first, you or their client that they are selling the house for?
+The main advantage of using your own mortgage broker is that you will have someone who has your very best interest at heart.
+Someone who is independent and gives you the very best advice tailored to your own financial circumstances.
+If you use the estate agent’s in-house mortgage adviser you do not know who they are putting first, you or their client that they are selling the house for?